Installation and SetupInstallation - Each User. Installation - Multi-user. Language Translations. Personalize Your Templates.

 Here at Systems2win, our mission is to help you

-continuously improve your tools for continuous improvement
+continuously improve your tools, training, and systems for continuous improvement

-and yet the truth is that problem solving tools have value
+problem solving templates have value

-only in the context of appropriate problem solving techniques.
+only in the context of appropriate problem solving techniques

 Ideally, problem solving is done to accomplish strategically aligned objectives